Nikki Valdez: Personal life

 Valdez was married to Filipino Canadian Christopher Lina from 2007 to 2011.
-They had been together since 2002 and were married in Canada through a civil union on February 14, 2007, and in a Christian wedding in Makati on July 7, 2007.
+They had been together since 2002 and were married in Canada through a civil union on February 14, 2007, and in a Catholic wedding in Makati on July 7, 2007.
 Following their marriage, she relocated with her husband to Toronto, where they had a daughter.
 Their daughter was born with a birth defect called symbrachydactyly.
 Valdez and Lina separated in 2009.
 She has since moved back to the Philippines following the separation.
 In an interview, Valdez cited the intervention of a third party in their marriage as the reason for their separation.
 Their divorce was finalized by a Canadian court in 2011.
-However, their Christian wedding in the Philippines has yet to be annulled.
+However, their Catholic wedding in the Philippines has yet to be annulled.

 Following her divorce with Lina, Valdez had been in a relationship with ABS-CBN sales executive Luis Garcia since 2014.
 During their relationship's third anniversary in 2017, Garcia proposed to her while on vacation in Vigan.
 The two married at a private ceremony in Hong Kong on August 18, 2018.